Once you have decided that you want a dog, you will need to consider what size or breed or mix you prefer.

 - daily challenging the mind (games more than training)

-- healthy real food, not toxic waste products from rendering plants
+- healthy REAL food, no toxic waste products from rendering plants

 - free run of the premises once fully house-trained